-Update: Since 2001, Google has ranked this captial punishment article in the top five out of millions (often rotating into the #1 slot) for searches using words like: God and the death penalty.
+Updated April 2021: Since 2001 Google has ranked this captial punishment article in the top three of a million (often in the #1 slot) for searches using words like: God and the death penalty.
 Since 2002, former Supreme Court Justice Antonin Scalia's related article at First Things ranked in the top 10 for nearly a decade but never beat out this article which appears here at kgov.com and over at TheologyOnline.com.

 Question: Do any New Testament people or books support execution?

 Answer: As shown directly in the verses below, Jesus, Paul, Matthew, Mark, Luke, John, Acts, Romans, Hebrews, Revelation, and an angel all give strong support for the death penalty.
 But first consider the case of an American mass murderer.